lszeremeta/SDFEater/README.md

 * `jsonld` - [JSON-LD](https://json-ld.org/) (based on [MolecularEntity profile](https://bioschemas.org/profiles/MolecularEntity/0.5-RELEASE/))
 * `rdfa` - Simple HTML with [RDFa](http://rdfa.info/) (based on [MolecularEntity profile](https://bioschemas.org/profiles/MolecularEntity/0.5-RELEASE/))
 * `microdata` - Simple HTML with [Microdata](https://www.w3.org/TR/microdata/) (based on [MolecularEntity profile](https://bioschemas.org/profiles/MolecularEntity/0.5-RELEASE/))

+## What is structured data

+[Structured data](https://developers.google.com/search/docs/guides/intro-structured-data) are additional data placed on websites.
+They are not visible to ordinary internet users but can be easily processed by machines.
+There are 3 formats that we can use to save structured data - [JSON-LD](https://json-ld.org/), [RDFa](http://rdfa.info/), and [Microdata](https://www.w3.org/TR/microdata/).
+SDFEater supports them all and uses the [MolecularEntity profile](https://bioschemas.org/profiles/MolecularEntity/0.5-RELEASE/).

 ## Examples